qgis/QGIS-Documentation/source/docs/training_manual/create_vector_data/topo_editing.rst

 boundaries.

 * Disable snapping for the landuse layer via the dialog you used earlier.
-* Now try using the :guilabel:`Add Ring` tool tool to create a gap in the middle of the |largeLandUseArea|.
+* Now try using the :guilabel:`Add Ring` tool to create a gap in the middle of the |largeLandUseArea|.
 * Delete your new feature by using the :guilabel:`Delete Ring` tool: